isaacadams/giftme/README.md

     - add an image
     - add description / instructions
 - spruce up sign in page with logo
+- filter users in `Manage members` list using search bar

 #### 📚 For Further Reading